 Since we couldn’t change the tags for every one of their rail cars for railcar weighing, we had to find a solution for the existing RFID tags that would read older tags, newer tags, and everything in between.
 In the process of investigating the proper hardware, we came across TransCore’s AI1620 SmartPass Reader.
 Not only did it read several types of tags but it was an easily configurable device that would output a standard RS-232 data string which we would then convert with the Serial-to-TCP/IP converter to be seen over the network.
 For truck weighing, we are utilizing the QSI QTERM-P40 for the operators to enter all of the correct information in the weighing process.
 It is an ASCII input operator interface terminal for the software, that inputs trailer number, yard truck being used, and several other “process questions” for storing and retrieving in the database.

 For power protection we have two 1500VA APC battery backups for every single device attached to the system.
 This should protect against power surges, drops, brownouts and blackouts when used in conjunction with proper grounding techniques that the scale engineers follow when installing the scales.

-This system is enmeshed with all of the latest communication technologies and a team that can make most changes and incorporate those changes within a few minutes time thanks to remote administration software and broader high-speed internet availability.
-Everything from customized reports to new hire training, it is possible that services which usually may take hours of travel, mileage and fuel costs to accomplish can be done at the click of a button.
+This system is enmeshed with all of the latest communication technologies and a team that can make the most changes and incorporates those changes within a few minutes' time thanks to remote administration software and broader high-speed internet availability.
+Everything from customized reports to new hire training, it is possible that services that usually may take hours of travel, mileage, and fuel costs to accomplish can be done at the click of a button.

 With all of the accomplishments we’ve made in our systems department we can always get better and stay at the leading edge of technology from the indicators we use to the communication technologies we utilize and even with the types of scales we install and service.